Decipher/mentions/README.txt

 1. (optional) Download and install the Libraries API module. http://drupal.org/project/libraries

-2. Download the jQuery textcompelte library and extract and move it into your libraries folder as 'textcomplete' (eg. sites/all/libraries/textcomplete). https://github.com/yuku-t/jquery-textcomplete/archive/master.zip
+2. Download the jQuery textcomplete library and extract and move it into your libraries folder as 'textcomplete' (eg. sites/all/libraries/textcomplete). https://github.com/yuku-t/jquery-textcomplete/archive/master.zip

+Alternatively, you can use the Drush command 'mentions-library' or the Drush make entry provided below:

+  libraries[textcomplete][download][type] = get
+  libraries[textcomplete][download][url] = https://github.com/yuku-t/jquery-textcomplete/archive/master.zip